Code-Institute-Submissions/Hangman-26/README.md

 <img src="readme-assets/images/responsive-hangman.png" width="800" height="100%">
 </p>

-You can view the deployed website [here](https://hangman-fun-game.herokuapp.com/)
+You can view the live site [here](https://hangman-fun-game.herokuapp.com/)

 # How to play